About Follow the Grant

 Limitations

-- The data only tracks the primary recipient.
-If an organization redistributes the grant money to third parties, the ultimate end-users are not reported.
+- Hidden Beneficiaries: The data only tracks the primary recipient.
+If an organization redistributes the grant money to third parties, the ultimate beneficiaries and their locations are not reported.

-- Certain grants and contributions are intentionally withheld from the public dataset to comply with the Access to Information Act and the Privacy Act.
+- Privacy Redactions: Certain grants and contributions are intentionally withheld from the public dataset to comply with the Access to Information Act and the Privacy Act.

 Contact & Feedback